HolaClient/4x8a-98hf-pah2-0410/README.md

     certbot certonly -d <domain>

     nano /etc/nginx/sites-enabled/hclient.conf

+    after pasting Nginx config run this code

+    systemctl restart nginx

+    If it throws any error, feel free to contact us on our Discord server.

 <strong>3</strong>  Copy this config and paste it to hclient.conf, make sure to edit this using your information.
 ```Nginx